isaccanedo/fineract/README.md

 IMPORTANTE: se você usa MySQL ou MariaDB
 ============

-Recently (after release 1.7.0) we introduced improved date time handling in Fineract.
+Recentemente (após a versão 1.7.0), introduzimos um tratamento aprimorado de data e hora no Fineract.
 Date time is from now on stored in UTC and we are enforcing UTC timezone even on the JDBC driver, e. g. for MySQL:

 ```
 serverTimezone=UTC&useLegacyDatetimeCode=false&sessionVariables=time_zone=‘-00:00’